Blade Requirements for the Best EDC Folding Knife

 This is the knife that brought back the American tanto blade from the dead in the 80’s, Cold Steel has worked their way into leading the manufacture of steel weapons.
 If you go into any public service such as police stations or military, the chances are good that one or two of them has a Cold Steel knife.
 They are tough enough for everyday carry and are built to last longer and stay sharper than quite a few of their competitors.

 The Code 4 is newest addition to the family, and it was designed as a choice EDC knife for fire and police professionals.
-A 3.5 inch, Japanese Aus 8A stainless steel blade is available in your choice of a tanto point, a spear point, also a clip point depending on your desire, the slim 9mm thin aluminum handle keeps the knife’s weight below 4.3 ounces so it's not going to weight you down after a long day of carrying it in your pocket.
+A 3.5 inch, Japanese Aus 8A stainless steel blade is available in your choice of a tanto point, a spear point, also a clip point depending on your desire, the slim 9mm thin aluminum handle keeps the knife’s weight below 4.3 ounces so it's not going to weigh you down after a long day of carrying it in your pocket.

 Additional features are Cold Steel’s Tri-Ad locking mechanism and an ambidextrous stainless steel pocket clip.
-Click here to get yours.

 At only 3.4 inches when closed, Gerber’s GDC Tech Skin Pocket Knife is on the smaller side of most EDC knives, but our goal is to get you the best quality knife while saving as much pocket space as possible, right?
 Just because it's a bit small for an EDC knife, doesn't mean it's not as good.